Zubeen Garg: Investigation and aftermath

-On 1 October 2025, Singaporean authorities provided a copy of the autopsy report of Zubeen was given to the High Commission of India upon its request, as well as a report of their preliminary investigations.
-The investigations would take about three months before Singapore's State Coroner can determine if a coroner's inquiry is to be held.
-The Indian SIT team separately detained and arrested Shyamkanu Mahanta and Siddharth Sharma on the same day to have their statements recorded.

-In connection to Garg's death, the SIT arrested total seven persons including Shyamkanu Mahanta, Siddharth Sharma, Shekhar Jyoti Goswami, co-singer Amritprabha Mahanta, DSP Sandipan Garg, and Garg's personal security officers (PSO) Nandeswar Bora and Paresh Baishya.
+On 1 October 2025, Singaporean authorities provided a copy of Garg's autopsy report to the High Commission of India upon its request, as well as a report of their preliminary investigations.
+They announced that investigations would take about three months before Singapore's State Coroner could determine if a coroner's inquiry would be held.
+The Indian SIT team separately detained festival organiser Mahanta and Garg's manager Sharma on the same day to have their statements recorded.
+SIT also arrested musician Goswami, co-singer Amritprabha Mahanta, Garg's cousin DSP Sandipan Garg, and Garg's personal security officers Nandeswar Bora and Paresh Baishya.

-Shekhar Jyoti Goswami alleged that Garg's manager Siddharth Sharma and festival organiser Shyamkanu Mahanta may have poisoned him.
+Later in the same month, Goswami alleged that Garg's manager Sharma and festival organiser Mahanta may have poisoned him.
 Goswami claimed that Sharma dismissed visible signs such as frothing from Garg's mouth and nose as acid reflux and delayed seeking medical assistance.
 He also alleged that Sharma had taken control of the yacht from its sailor and was heard saying "Jabo De, Jabo De" (translation: "Let him go, Let him go") as Garg was struggling in the water.
 Goswami emphasised that Garg was an expert swimmer who had trained both him and Sharma, making accidental drowning highly unlikely.

-Chief Minister of Assam, Himanta Biswa Sarma repeatedly stated that "Zubeen Garg Was murdered" was stated that the SIT would submit the chargesheet before 17 December 2025.
+In November 2025, Sarma, the Chief Minister of Assam, stated that "Zubeen Garg was murdered" and that the SIT would submit the chargesheet before 17 December.
+The SIT submitted 3,500-page charge sheet in the court of the Chief Judicial Magistrate, Guwahati on 12 December 2025.
+SIT issued murder charges against Shyamkanu Mahanta, Siddharth Sharma, Amritprava Mahanta, and Shekhar Jyoti Goswami, while Sandipan Garg, Nandeswar Bora, and Paresh Baishya were included under various charges.

+A coroner's inquiry into his death was opened on 14 January 2026 in Singapore.
+Assistant Superintendent of Police David Linn testified that Garg was intoxicated and refused a life vest before jumping off a yacht.
+Linn added that as Garg's friends tried to convince him to swim back to the yacht, Garg suddenly became motionless and began floating face down.
+Toxicology analysis found a blood alcohol concentration of 333-milligrams per 100-milliliters of blood, which can result in impaired coordination and reflexes.
+(Note: For comparison, Singapore's legal drink driving limit is 80 milligrams per 100ml of blood.)

+In March 2026, the Singapore coroner ruled the death as an accidental drowning and found no evidence of foul play.